 I eventually began outlining highlights during the drawing process.
 It was much easier to work around highlights if I knew in advance where they were.
 It’s still all-too-easy to layer color over the highlights, but it happens much less frequently than it used to.

-I’ve also started outlining shadows, as the drawing at the right shows.
+I also started outlining shadows, as the drawing above shows.
 The heaviest lines are the outside edges.
-I use a medium weight dotted line to define the strongest shadows and a light, dotted or broken line to outline highlights.
-Those lines are all transferred when the drawing is transferred, so I have a clear map for developing highlights and shadows.
+I use a medium weight line to define the strongest shadows, along with the dotted lines for highlights.
+I transfer all those lines, and they provide a clear map for developing highlights and shadows.

 I’ve also learned how to lift color after it’s on the paper.
-For highlights with extremely soft edges, I now glaze color lightly over the highlight, then lift color from the brightest areas with an eraser, sticky-stuff, or tape.
+For highlights with extremely soft edges, I now glaze color lightly over the highlight, then lift color from the brightest areas with an eraser, mounting putty, or tape.

 It’s also possible to burnish a lighter color over a darker color to create a subtle highlight.